NB. Dette indhold er kun tilgængeligt på engelsk

 Environmental systems and societies

-Environmental systems and societies (SL)
+Environmental systems and societies (SL/HL)

 ESS is an interdisciplinary course that introduces you to some big environmental issues facing humans and the world that we inhabit.
 It is firmly grounded in both a scientific exploration of environmental systems in their structure and function and in the exploration of cultural, economic, ethical, political, and social interactions of societies with the environment.
 Therefore, the course requires you to perform research and investigations and to participate in philosophical discussion.